-In addition to competitive set-asides, direct awards may be made to the following socio-economic groups under a corresponding NAICS Pool.
+In addition to competitive set-asides, direct awards may be made to the following socio-economic groups:

-- 1.8(a) business development participants
+- 1. 8(a) business development participants

 - 2. HUBZone small business concerns or,

 - 3. SDVOSB concerns

 The direct award task order must be within the dollar limitations for the socio-economic group eligible for a direct award as specified in FAR Part 19.